 Lynnville is a tiny town located in the state of Tennessee.
 With a population of 305 people and just one neighborhood, Lynnville is the 365th largest community in Tennessee.
-Much of the housing stock in Lynnville was built prior to World War II, making it one of the older and more historic towns in the country.
+Lynnville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lynnville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Lynnville is a town of professionals, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Lynnville who work in sales jobs (14.67%), maintenance occupations (11.33%), and office and administrative support (9.33%).